 We often field questions from people asking how to divorce in Oregon.

-How to Divorce In Oregon
+How Do You Divorce In Oregon

-On a basic level, how to divorce in Oregon isn’t nearly as complicated as many assume.
+On a basic level, divorcing in Oregon isn’t nearly as complicated as many assume.
 It is a process to be sure, but the steps are relatively straightforward.

 Still, being as prepared as possible will only benefit your case.
 It never hurts to familiarize yourself with the stages before hand and know what lies ahead.

 With that in mind, here’s an overview of the process and a look at the divorce forms you may encounter.